I’m an Assistant Professor at the Institute of Mathematical

 A collaboration with physicists.
 We performed an in-depth analysis of the twinning structures observed in experiments.

-1. Comment on “Analysis of hospital traffic and search engine data in Wuhan China indicates early disease activity in the Fall of 2019” by Nsoesie et al. PDF DASH HAL
+data in Wuhan China indicates early disease activity in the Fall of

-with Ziming Du, Yu Kang, Zhenyu Lin, Zhenjun Ma
+with Ziming Du, Yu Kang, Zhenyu Lin, Zhenjun Ma.

 This is our attempt to fight against the trend of problematic studies being announced by press release.
 In this case, it is a Harvard study that “analyses” satellite images of hospital parking lots and internet search trends, and suggests that the COVID-19 outbreak started in Wuhan, China in August 2019, four months earlier than documented.
 We identify many problems in this study, including but not limited to: inappropriate and insufficient data, misuse and misinterpretation of statistical methods, and cherry-picking internet search terms.
 We also reflect on scientific publishing in a time of public emergency.